 If you're wondering why there are no diodes against back-emf don't worry: they're inside the uln2003 ic :)

 You can copy my circuit layout or make your own, I tried to use as little space as possible by keeping all the components close and making a sort of +5v and GND parallel rails.
 Note that to be effective the .1 uF cap should be placed as close to the microcontroller as possible.
+If you're not familiar with capacitors, be careful and do not invert their polarity!
+The marked, shorter leg is the negative one!

 I haven't used a socket but I've soldered the ATtiny directly, however I do not recommend this.
 Use a socket.
 Really.